Daar Ughad Baye

-Daar Ughad Baye is an Indian Marathi language television series aired on Zee Marathi.
-It is produced by Tejendra Neswankar under the banner of Trrump Carrd Production which premiered from 19 September 2022.
+Daar Ughad Baye is an Indian Marathi language TV series which aired on Zee Marathi.
+It is produced by Tejendra Neswankar under the banner of Trrump Carrd Production.
+It premiered from 19 September 2022 and ended on 7 October 2023.
 It starred Saniya Chaudhari, Roshan Vichare and Sharad Ponkshe in lead roles.
 It is an official remake of Bengali TV series Jamuna Dhaki.

 Plot

 This show narrates the story of a girl, Mukta, who goes to the Nagarkar mansion to play the Sambal on behalf of her father.
 Mukta is forced to take up her father's position as a drum player.
 When she gets married into an aristocratic family, she struggles to maintain a balance in her personal and professional life.